-Sec.
+SEC.
 16.2.
-Planning department.
+PLANNING AND BUILDING DEPARTMENT.

-The planning director and such deputies or assistants that shall be duly appointed, shall enforce this ordinance and any additions thereto, and in furtherance of such authority shall:
+The planning and building department, whether a single department or multiple departments, consisting of a duly appointed director or directors and such deputies or assistants, shall enforce and administer this ordinance and any additions thereto, and in furtherance of such authority shall:

-- 16.2.1 Have possession of permanent and current records of this ordinance, including, but not limited to, all maps, amendments, conditional uses, site plan approvals, special approvals, lot splits, subdivision plats, and applications therefor. - 16.2.2 Assist in providing public information relative to this ordinance. - 16.2.3 Forward to the planning commission all applications for site plan approval, special land use approval, planned unit developments, and amendments to this ordinance that are initially filed with the planning department. - 16.2.4 Forward to the zoning board of appeals applications for appeals, variances, nonlisted uses, or other matters on which the board of appeals is required to consider under this ordinance.

-16.2.5 Forward to the city council recommendations of the planning commission on special land use approvals, planned unit developments, and zoning ordinance amendments.
+- 16.2.1 Have possession of permanent and current records of this ordinance, including, but not limited to, all maps, amendments, conditional uses, site plan approvals, special approvals, lot splits, subdivision plats, and applications therefor. - 16.2.2 Assist in providing public information relative to this ordinance. - 16.2.3 Forward to the planning commission all applications for site plan approval, special land use approval, planned unit developments, and amendments to this ordinance that are initially filed with the planning department. - 16.2.4 In coordination with the city clerk, forward to the zoning board of appeals applications for appeals, variances, nonlisted uses, or other matters on which the board of appeals is required to consider under this ordinance. - 16.2.5 Forward to the city council recommendations of the planning commission on special land use approvals, planned unit developments, and zoning ordinance amendments. - 16.2.6 Issue all certificates of occupancy and temporary certificates of occupancy, and make and maintain records thereof. - 16.2.7 Conduct inspections of buildings, structures, and uses of land to determine compliance with the terms of this ordinance, approved site plans, or special approvals.